antoniojimeneznieto/Secure-Value-Recovery/README.md

 * Week 6 : command " set " : requires fseek, fwrite, to append the new value and update an existing entry.

-* Week 7: "new" command: requires fseek, fwrite, to append the new value and update an existing entry;

 * Week 7: command " new " : create a new key.
 This is where we introduce open hashing instead of linear scan.
 Move away from fixed-sized tables to a dynamic approach where the table size is set in the header.

-* Semaine 9 : refactoring du CLI pour qu'il soit piloté par des tables ; également préparation à la programmation client-serveur ; (il ne sera probablement pas demandé aux étudiants d'implémenter "create-kvs" pour créer une table).

-* **Second rendu :** correspond au travail des semaines 4 à 9 ; à rendre en fin de semaine 10 ;

-* Semaine 10 : commande "stat"/network et "get"/network : les formateurs fournissent le serveur en fonctionnement (partagé par tous).
-Programmation de clients HTTP.
-Nécessite mongoose.

-* Semaine 11 : commande "httpd" : les étudiants se connectent à leur propre serveur web.
-Les étudiants implémentent "stat"/réseau "get"/réseau.

-* Semaine 12 : commande "set"/network et "new"/network. (côté client et côté serveur).
-Pour des raisons de simplicité, "set" est implémenté en utilisant "GET" plutôt que "POST" (petits secrets seulement) ; les étudiants plus avancés peuvent par contre bien sûr implémenter un " POST ".

-* **Rendu final :** correspond au travail des semaines 4 à 14 ; à rendre en fin de semestre.
+* Week 9: refactoring the CLI to be table-driven; also preparation for client-server programming; (students will probably not be asked to implement "create-kvs" to create a table).

+* Week 10: "stat"/network and "get"/network commands: instructors provide the running server (shared by all).
+Programming HTTP clients.
+Requires mongoose.

+* Week 11: "httpd" command: students connect to their own web server.
+Students implement "stat"/network "get"/network.

+* Week 12: "set"/network and "new"/network commands (client and server side).
+For simplicity, "set" is implemented using "GET" rather than "POST" (little secrets only); more advanced students can of course implement a "POST".